 For more information on the MPAA security requirements, check out their comprehensive security guidelines.
 While the MPAA does not offer a certification of their requirements, Amazon has taken every measure to map their own security protocols to those set forth by the MPAA.
 To learn more about how Amazon has aligned themselves with MPAA requirements, check out their (MPAA) Content Security Best Practices white paper.

-Since our inception, maintaining secure workflows in the cloud has been a cornerstone of our platform.
+Since our inception, maintaining a secure cloud for media companies has been a cornerstone of our platform.
 The diagram below highlights the many security touch points in our workflow.

 We are very excited to share with you our new and improved